 2018 cruise season of port Vancouver wraps up on Friday, October 19, when Emerald Princess leaves Canada Place and sails down the Pacific coast to LA, prior to embarking on a 28-day roundtrip voyage to Hawaii.

-The cruise season, which launched on April 10 with the call by Star Princess, saw Vancouver port welcome more than 900,000 cruisers on 243 ship calls, which is a 7% increase in passenger numbers in comparison to 2017, and the biggest season since 2010.
+The season (launched on April 10 with the call by Star Princess) saw Port Vancouver welcome 900,000+ cruisers on 243 ship calls, which is a 7% increase in passenger numbers in comparison to 2017, and the biggest season since 2010.

 Peter Xotta, Vancouver Fraser Port Authority vice-president of planning and operations pointed to a number of season highlights.